Committee of Union and Progress: 1909–1911

-Organizational reform

-In its 1909 congress in Salonica, the Committee of Union and Progress was formally transformed from a conspiracy group into a mass politics organization.
+In its 1909 congress in Salonica, the Committee of Union and Progress was formally transformed from a conspiracy group into a mass politics organisation.
 A separate parliamentary group from the committee was created, known as the Union and Progress Party (إتحاد و ترقى فرقه سی), whose membership was open to the public.
-Though officially unrelated to the CUP, it was very much an instrument of the Central Committee, and the two organizations merged in 1913.
-Also at the congress Pan-Turkism was introduced in its party program in order to gain the Ottoman Turkic populations support to an eventual union with the other Turkic populations in the world.
+Though officially unrelated to the CUP, it was very much an instrument of the Central Committee, and the two organisations merged in 1913.
+Also at the congress Pan-Turkism was introduced in its party program for an eventual union with the other Turkic populations in the world.
 The committee pledged to discontinue komitecilik characteristics such as initiation ceremonies and other conspiratorial practices and vowed to be more transparent with the public.
 However, neither the pledge for more transparency nor the pledge to discontinue initiation ceremonies were fully achieved.
-The committee continued to influence politics in the backrooms and through the occasional assassination (See Ahmet Samim), inviting criticism from many politicians that the committee was opaque and authoritarian rather than a force of democracy.
-By the end of 1909, Union and Progress was both an organization and a party with 850,000 members and 360 branches spread across the country.
+The committee continued to influence politics in the backrooms and through the occasional assassination (see Ahmet Samim), inviting criticism from many politicians that the committee was opaque and authoritarian rather than a force of democracy.
+By the end of 1909, Union and Progress was both an organisation and a party with 850,000 members and 360 branches spread across the country.
+In 1910 Ahmed Rıza nominated the CUP for a Nobel Peace Prize "...for its advocacy to bring peace in the Ottoman Empire."

+In the summer of 1909, the CUP (and Şevket) introduced several laws designed to settle the question of Ottomanism through an egalitarian approach.
+The Unionists hoped these reforms would dismantle the Millet system: a system of traditional rights and obligations imposed on ethnic groups which isolated the nations from each other.
+They wished instead for multi-ethnic Ottoman society to function under rational, centralised, and republican principles.
+Conscription was reformed to apply to all Ottoman citizens, instead of just Muslims that weren't enrolled in Madrasas.
+This caused an uproar from the traditionally exempted non-Muslim communities and the Ulema.
+The Bulgarians wished for segregated units with Christian commanders and priests, which was struck down by the Committee.
+Other laws were introduced with assimilation in mind: The Law of Public Education banned all languages in school except for Turkish as the language of instruction.
+This led to the Albanian Revolt of 1910.
+The Law of Associations banned minority interest parties.
+An extensive set of constitutional amendments were signed into law that weakened the Sultan's powers in favor of parliament and the Sublime Porte.
+The years after the 31 March Crisis were much less free compared to the euphoric start of the Second Constitutional Era.
+Censorship and restrictions on gatherings were implemented in a context of increasing polarisation between the CUP and its opposition.
+During this time the party began a nationalist turn, with many of its leaders frustrated by ethnic politics.
+This was seen in the expanding influence of Hüseyin Cahid who propagated for the supremacy of the Turkish nation (millet-i hâkime), which drew backlash from the Armenian press and consternation from their Dashnak allies.